AdrienPoupa/docker-compose-nas/README.md

 - [Jackett](https://github.com/Jackett/Jackett): API Support for your favorite torrent trackers, as a Prowlarr replacement
 - [Plex](https://www.plex.tv/): Plex Media Server
 - [Pi-hole](https://pi-hole.net/): DNS that blocks ads
-- Use a domain name and Let's Encrypt certificate to get SSL
-- Expose services with CloudFlare Tunnel
+- Expose services with CloudFlare Tunnel if Tailscale is not enough
 - you tell me!